yast/yast-network/doc/hostname.md

 Current static hostname can be displayed by `hostname` command or in systemd world by `hostnamectl --static`

-In YaST you can edit this hostname on Hostname / DNS tab, `Static Hostname` field.
+In YaST you can edit this hostname on `Hostname / DNS tab`, `Static Hostname` field.
 Unlike other ways mentioned above, YaST validates your input.
 FQDN is allowed here.

 ![Hostname/DNS tab](pics/hostname_tab.png?raw=true "Hostname/DNS tab")